 Cold weather should be expected.
 Bundle up with a wool coat (suggestions are in this post), gloves, a scarf, and a hat.
 The Parisians love their scarves.
 This is also a great excuse to pick one up at a local French shop or department store as a souvenir.

-Galeries Lafayette has one of the best Christmas displays in my opinion for department stores.
+Galeries Lafayette has one of the best Christmas displays, in my opinion, for department stores.
 If you haven’t been inside, you can’t miss the glass ceiling.
 The Christmas tree will be right in the center of the store.
 Check to see if the panoramic terrace is open on the roof.
 It is a bit of a maze to get through the store to find the top but it will be worth it with the stunning free views of Paris.
 It is one of the best places to see the Parisian rooftops and take a photo.

 Walk down Rue St Honoré to Place Vendôme by The Ritz.
 This is one of my favorite places to see Christmas in Paris.
 The best time to visit is early morning before the crowds arrive.
-I walked here in the early morning in late November and was thrilled to see the area decorated for Christmas.
+I walked here in the early morning of late November and was thrilled to see the area decorated for Christmas.

 The Champs Elysées is lit up with lights for Christmas and is one of the iconic streets of Paris.
 Head to the top of the Arc de Triomphe for a city view.
 You will also find smaller streets covered in hanging lights throughout the city.
 If you are around the Champs Elysées and looking for a dinner spot, I love the cozy and classic Chez André.